Titanium

 or 1350 mph), the world's

-favourite supersonic plane
+favorite supersonic plane

-was protected from air friction by a heatproof titanium
+was protected from air friction by a heat-proof titanium

 It's not surprising titanium is the metal of choice in

-airplanes like this: it's as strong as steel but only about half as
+airplanes like this: it's as strong as steel but only about half as heavy and it doesn't go rusty.

-Photo: Concorde: a titanium tube comes in to
+Photo: Concorde: a majestic titanium tube.

 Think "strong, light, and rustproof" and you have the essence of